 Plus, they come in a wide variety of shapes, designs and models, all of which serve different purposes in the world of climbing.
 In this entry, we’ll try to clear up some of the chaos surrounding carabiner models and their areas of use.

-This is the part of the carabiner that opens and shuts.
+Gate: this is the part of the carabiner that opens and shuts.

-This is the longest side of the carabiner, directly opposite the gate.
+Spine: this is the longest side of the carabiner, directly opposite the gate.

-The nose is where the gate snaps shut.
+Nose: the nose is where the gate snaps shut.

-This is where the rope sits when clipped.
+Basket: this is where the rope sits when clipped.

 This is the largest possible distance from the gate to the nose when open.
 It is helpful to know how easy a carabiner is to clip with a rope or how much gear can be racked on the carabiner.
 This is particularly important for climbers with big hands or for ice climbers who wear gloves.